 If you’re trying to ensure a smooth rollout, it’s worthwhile to spend extra time creating engaging training sessions for teams.
 It’s in the training that all your planning and integration work come together to power real change.
 The importance of the training shouldn’t be overlooked.

-At the same time, the best route optimization software is user-friendly enough that it shouldn’t take weeks of training to get your staff ready to route new orders.
+At the same time, the best route optimizer is user-friendly enough that it shouldn’t take weeks of training to get your staff ready to route new orders.
 Here, it’s important to seek out something where care has been put into crafting a user interface that’s intuitive and features that speak to a strong understanding of the actual route planning process.

 6. Engage IT Early On

-It’s possible for routing software implementation to fail due to insufficient planning for its integration with existing business systems.
+It’s possible for route optimizing software implementation to fail due to insufficient planning for its integration with existing business systems.
 Scheduling trucks for delivery is not a function of a single department.
 Routing software receives data from other applications like warehouse management systems and point of sale tools, and they often have to integrate with technology in other departments like sales, finance, and customer service.

 This is more than doable with the right provider, but it's important to get your IT team involved early on.
 Scheduling a rollout and then having it delayed due to insufficient time allocated for interfacing multiple systems can be quite costly.